 Sore throats can range from irritating to excruciating.
 You’ve probably had a sore throat many times before, so you know what to expect.
 But what about pain on only one side of your throat?

 Many things can cause a sore throat on one side, even if you don’t have tonsils.
+These include post-nasal drip, canker sores, tooth infections, and other conditions.
 You might only have throat pain, or you might have additional symptoms, such as an earache.

 Keep reading to learn more what might be causing your throat pain on one side.

 Postnasal drip refers to mucus that drips down the back of your nose.
 When this happens, it might feel like all of that mucus is collecting in your throat.

 Glands in your nose and throat regularly produce 1 to 2 quarts of mucus a day.
 However, if you’re sick with an infection or have allergies, you tend to produce more mucus.
 When the extra mucus accumulates and can’t drain properly, the feeling of it dripping down your throat may be uncomfortable.

 Postnasal drip often irritates your throat, making it sore.
 You may feel this pain on only one side, especially in the morning after you’ve been sleeping on your side.
 Treatment for postnasal drip involves treating the underlying condition.
 In the meantime, you can take a decongestant, such as pseudoephedrine (Sudafed), for symptom relief.

 Tonsillitis is inflammation, usually due to infection, of your tonsils.
 The tonsils are round balls of lymphatic tissue in the back of your throat.
 You have two tonsils, one on each side of your throat, just behind your tongue.
 Sometimes tonsillitis only affects one tonsil, creating a sore throat on one side.